johanv/blog.johanv.org/posts/installing-cyanogenmod-and-open-gapps-on-an-old-samsung-galaxy-s2-i9100.rst

 I downloaded Odin v3.07 from this very page, and the zip with pit-files as well.
-I don't like it at all to download software from a random forum thread, but I really tried a lot, and I was happy it eventually worked.
+I don't like it at all to download software from a random forum thread, but I really got desparate, and I was happy it eventually worked.
 I needed to install the drivers for the phone as well, but those I downloaded from `samsungdrivers.net <http://www.samsungdrivers.net/samsung-galaxy-s-ii-software/>`_.
 (Not sure that's an official site, but some